theropod1/R-scripts/README.md

 cos.int.R #cosine interpolation
-export.R #function to export current plot window in various sizes ci.lm.R #shortcut for plotting linear model with confidence/prediction interval
+export.R #function to export current plot window in various sizes ci.lm.R #shortcut for plotting linear model with confidence/prediction interval datamatch.r #match two sets of data of different length and/or order based on a common identifier variable